 - 1. Say: "Part of cultural humility and good health care practice is knowing how to communicate.
 Now, we are going to practice some communication skills." - 2.
-Briefly go over Handouts 2 & 3 with participants.
+Briefly go over the handouts Dealing with Conflict and A Guideline to Giving and Receiving Feedback with participants.
 Address any questions and encourage them to keep them out during the role-play activity. - 3.
 Ask participants to pair up and choose a time when they had trouble communicating with someone about any topic.
 Examples: Disagreement with a partner, teacher, parent/guardian. - 4.
-Next, ask participants to break out in pairs, share their experience, and role-play what non-defensive communication could have looked like using Handout 5. - 5.
+Next, ask participants to break out in pairs, share their experience, and role-play what non-defensive communication could have looked like using the handout Non-defensive Communication. - 5.
 After 5 minutes have the pairs switch! - 6.
 Ask participants to fill out their "Your Turn" box: "Three to Glow" and "One to Grow" sections and ask for volunteers to share back. - 7.
-Before beginning the activity, ask participants to read over Handout 4 and add any additions to the "Your Turn" box. - 8.
+Before beginning the activity, ask participants to read over the handout A Checklist for Communication and add any additions to the "Your Turn" box. - 8.
 Close-out Discussion: - a.
 What was difficult about this process? - b.
 What was easy? - c.
 What is one method you will try to use next time you have a conflict?

-Handout 2: Dealing with Conflict'
+HANDOUT: Dealing with Conflict1

-Conflict occurs when individuals or groups are not obtaining what they need or want and are seeking their own selfinterest.
+Conflict occurs when individuals or groups are not obtaining what they need or want and are seeking their own self-interest.